Why Infertility Is So Hard Emotionally

 bracing for news while trying not to think about it

-This kind of stress is quiet and persistent.
+This kind of stress is quiet and persistent, and can even make you feel like a failure.

 People navigating infertility often describe feeling tired even when they’re not doing anything particularly strenuous.
 Rest doesn’t always feel restorative.
 Distractions help — but only temporarily.